BellaMrx/HTML_Guide/README.md

 #### **\<p>**
   - is used with text paragraphs, everything written between `<p> ... </p>` is treated as a text paragraph
   - images, videoss or audios or other text markup can also be used within them
-  - cannot be used within the *p elements* other group elements, headings or section elements. example --> *4_TheBody/Part_8/index.html*
+  - cannot be used within the *p elements* other group elements, headings or section elements

+  example --> *4_TheBody/Part_8/index.html*
      ```
       <h2>HTML News</h2>